-The Jonah crab fishery has experienced a rapid increase in landings and value over the last 15 years.
-In the early 2000s, landings were roughly 2.6 million pounds and the fishery was valued at $1.5 million.
-By 2014, landings increased to over 17 million pounds with a value exceeding $12 million.
-It is believed that this rapid increase in landings are the result of an increase in demand as well as the poor condition of the Southern New England lobster stock, which has prompted fishermen to supplement their income with Jonah crab.
-Landings predominately come from Massachusetts (~70%) and Rhode Island (~25%) with the vast majority of Jonah crabs being caught in traps and pots.
+While once considered bycatch in the lobster fishery, Jonah crab has experienced a rapid increase in landings and value over the last 15 years.
+Since the early 2000s, landings have increased by 650%, with over 17 million pounds landed in 2014.
+Landings in 2015 were slightly lower at 13.6 million pounds.
+The rapid increase in landings can be attributed to a number of factors, including a decrease in the abundance of Southern New England lobsters, causing fishermen to supplement their income with Jonah crab, and an increase in the price of other crab (such as Dungeness), creating a substitute market for Jonah crab.
+Landings predominately come from Massachusetts (~70%) and Rhode Island (~25%) with the vast majority of Jonah crabs caught in traps and pots.
 There is a small but historic claw fishery off the Delmarva Peninsula (Delaware/Maryland and Virginia) which constitutes less than 1% of the total Jonah crab fishery.
-The magnitude of recreational landings is unknown, but are expected to be minimal.
+The magnitude of recreational landings is unknown, but is expected to be minimal.

-Addendum I, approved in May 2016, establishes a bycatch limit of 1,000 crabs per trip for non‐trap gear (e.g., otter trawls, gillnets) and non‐lobster trap gear (e.g., fish, crab, and whelk pots) effective January 1, 2017.
+Addendum I (May 2016), establishes a bycatch limit of 1,000 crabs per trip for non‐trap gear (e.g., otter trawls, gillnets) and non‐lobster trap gear (e.g., fish, crab, and whelk pots) effective January 1, 2017.
 In doing so, the Addendum caps incidental landings of Jonah crab across all non‐directed gear types with a uniform bycatch allowance.